by the 100

 Finishers Medals & Trophies

-All finishers will receive a GMU medal, T-Shirt and a mug.
+All finishers will receive a GMU medal and Technical T-Shirt.

 Trophies are awarded to the following: